StarRocks/starrocks/docs/en/loading/Kafka-connector-starrocks.md

 Both self-managed Apache Kafka clusters and Confluent cloud are supported.

-- For a self-managed Apache Kafka cluster, you can refer to the [Apache Kafka quickstart](https://kafka.apache.org/quickstart) to quickly deploy a Kafka cluster.
+- For a self-managed Apache Kafka cluster, you can refer to [Apache Kafka quickstart](https://kafka.apache.org/quickstart) to quickly deploy a Kafka cluster.
 Kafka Connect is already integrated into Kafka.
 - For Confluent cloud, make sure that you have a Confluent account and create a cluster.

 ### Download Kafka connector